 “There is no limit to what God can do and I’m living proof.”

 What does Christmas mean to you?
 At its most basic, what does it really mean?
 We can give presents to each other, to people that we love at any time.
 There’s nothing stopping us from mailing cards, sharing cookies, having the family over for dinner or wishing the happiest of wishes on our friends and family.
-We needn’t wait until the 25th of December for this.
+We needn’t wait until a specific day in December for this.
 On the 25th of December, Christianity remembers and celebrates the birth of Christ.
 The Son of God.
-He came to this earth to live and die as a man, to live a Godly life, to offer us forgiveness and Grace only to die as a prisoner.
-He was condemned to die by a military ruler, nailed to a cross and in his final hours, he pardoned another prisoner that was also sentenced to death.
+He came to this earth to live and die as a man, to live a Godly life, to offer us forgiveness and Grace only to die a violent death as a prisoner.
+He was condemned to die by a military ruler, nailed to a cross and in his final hours, he pardoned another prisoner also sentenced to death.
 At Christmas, we celebrate the birth of this man.

 Just because I visit a prison or go to church, I am not a better person than you.
 I am not holier, I am not more worthy, and I will not have an easier time of getting into Heaven.
-But for a few hours on a Saturday morning in December, I was shown the true meaning of Christmas.
+But for a few hours on a Saturday morning in December, in the gray gymnasium of a South Carolina prison, I was shown the true meaning of Christmas.